-In order to handle, transfer, store, use, recycle, reuse and dispose of these substances safely, systems must be established to ensure compliance with laws and voluntary standards.
+To handle, transfer, store, use, recycle, reuse and dispose of these substances safely, systems must be established to ensure compliance with laws and voluntary standards.

 4) Solid Waste

 A systematic approach must be implemented to identify, manage, reduce, and responsibly dispose of or recycle solid waste (non-hazardous).